calvin-okumu/DjangoCRM/README.md

 - **Documentation**: See `MANUAL.md` for detailed setup and usage
 - **API Docs**: Available at http://localhost:8000/docs/ when running

+## Test Workflow

+This is a test change to verify the CI/CD workflow is working correctly.

 ---

 **Default Superuser**: admin@example.com / admin123